reactjs/react.dev/content/docs/forwarding-refs.md

 Consider a `FancyButton` component that renders the native `button` DOM element:
 `embed:forwarding-refs/fancy-button-simple.js`

-React components hide their implementation details, including their rendering output.
-Other components using `FancyButton` **usually may not** [obtain a ref](/docs/refs-and-the-dom.html) to its inner `button` DOM element.
-Generally, this limitation is good because it prevents components from relying on each other's DOM structure too much.
+React components hide their implementation details, including their rendered output.
+Other components using `FancyButton` **usually will not need to** [obtain a ref](/docs/refs-and-the-dom.html) to the inner `button` DOM element.
+This is good because it prevents components from relying on each other's DOM structure too much.

 Although such encapsulation is desirable for application-level components like `FeedStory` or `Comment`, it can be inconvenient for highly reusable "leaf" components like `FancyButton` or `MyTextInput`.
-Components like `FancyButton` or `MyTextInput` tend to be used throughout the application in a similar manner as a regular DOM `button` and `input`, and accessing their DOM nodes may be unavoidable for managing focus, selection, or animations.
+These components tend to be used throughout the application in a similar manner as a regular DOM `button` and `input`, and accessing their DOM nodes may be unavoidable for managing focus, selection, or animations.

 **Ref forwarding is an opt-in feature that lets some components take a `ref` they receive, and pass it further down (in other words, "forward" it) to a child.**